-The Smart Trade Mark (STM) was designed to be a reliable tamper-proof digital fingerprint that can be used by buyers or other supply chain participants to ensure authenticity of Australian brands.
+- The Smart Trade Mark was demonstrated as a reliable tamper-proof digital fingerprint that can be used by buyers or other supply chain participants to ensure the authenticity of Australian produce.

 It is estimated that 3.3% of global trade is counterfeit, which is projected to cost US$4.2 trillion in lost revenues worldwide and to put 5.4 million jobs at risk in 2021.